-Perceptual options for Fiery Edge controls
+Gamut mapping for Fiery Edge controls

-These controls adjust the visual appearance of prints made using the perceptual rendering intent.
+These controls adjust the visual appearance of prints made using the perceptual and saturation rendering intent.

-- 1 Click the Perceptual options tab. - 2 Adjust the visual appearance of prints by setting the following values: - Chroma: Choose from three levels of chroma boost for the perceptual rendering intent.
-The default setting is Normal, which indicates that no adjustments are made to the chroma of the reproduction.
-The Colorful mode provides a modest boost of color.
+1 Click the Gamut mapping tab.

+- 2 Set the following values for Perceptual gamut mapping: - Chroma Choose from three levels of chroma boost for the perceptual rendering intent.
+The Normal mode indicates that adjustments are not made to the chroma of the reproduction.
+The Colorful mode provides a modest boost of the in-gamut color.
 Select this mode to create slightly more chromatic output.
-The Vivid mode provides a more aggressive (large) boost of color.
-Select this mode when highly saturated colors are the goal. - Lightness: Adjust the lightness of the printed colors.
-Moving the control to larger negative values will progressively darken the reproduced colors.
-Moving the control to larger positive values will progressively lighten the reproduced colors. - Contrast: Adjust the global contrast of the printed colors.
-Setting the control to higher values will increase the contrast of the reproduced colors.
-Setting the control to lower values will reduce the contrast of the reproduced colors.
-At the midpoint (0) the original contrast is preserved. - Shadow lightness: Increase the lightness in dark colored regions selectively while maintaining the lightness in brighter tones.
-There are four levels of Lighten shadows adjustment: Normal, slight, medium, and high.
+The Vivid mode provides a more aggressive chroma boost to in-gamut colors.
+Select this mode when highly saturated colors are the goal. - Brightness Adjust the global lightness of the printed colors.
+Larger negative values produce darker colors and higher positive values produce lighter colors. - Contrast Adjust the global contrast of the printed colors.
+Larger negative values reduce the contrast and higher positive values increase the contrast of the reproduced colors.
+At the midpoint (0), the original contrast is preserved. - Brightness in shadow area Increase the lightness in dark colored regions selectively while maintaining the lightness in brighter tones.
+There are four levels of Brightness in shadow area adjustment: Normal, Lighten shadows (low), Lighten shadows (medium), and Lighten shadows (high).
 These settings progressively increase the brightness in the darker tone regions.
-Use these adjustments to enhance the detail in the darker tones. - 3 Click OK or select another tab.

-Saturation options for Fiery Edge profiles

-These controls adjust the visual appearance of prints made using the saturation (presentation) rendering intent.
-With them, you can modify the generation of images to produce pleasing color.
-All settings in combination with the saturation option integrates Fiery Intensify settings.

-- 1 Click the Saturation options tab. - 2 Adjust the visual appearance of prints by setting the following values: - Saturation boost: Select from Normal, Low, Medium, or High.
-Normal will produce no modification.
-The other choices increase the saturation in your files. - Lightness: Adjust the lightness of the printed colors.
-Moving the control to larger negative values will progressively darken the reproduced colors.
-Moving the control to larger positive values will progressively lighten the reproduced colors. - Contrast: Adjust the global contrast of the printed colors.
-Setting the control to higher values will increase the contrast of the reproduced colors.
-Setting the control to lower values will reduce the contrast of the reproduced colors.
-At the midpoint (0) the original contrast is preserved. - Shadow lightness: Increase the lightness in dark colored regions selectively while maintaining the lightness in brighter tones.
-There are four levels of Lighten shadows adjustment: Normal, slight, medium, and high.
+Use these adjustments to enhance the detail in the darker tones. - 3 Set the following values for Saturation gamut mapping (Fiery Intensify): - Chroma Choose from four levels of chroma boost for the saturation rendering intent.
+The Normal mode indicates that adjustments are not made to the chroma of the reproduction.
+The Low mode provides a minimum boost of the in-gamut color.
+The Medium mode provides a modest boost of the in-gamut colors.
+Select this mode to create slightly more chromatic output.
+The High mode provides a more aggressive (large) chroma boost to in-gamut colors.
+Select this mode when highly saturated colors are the goal. - Brightness Adjust the global lightness of the printed colors.
+Larger negative values produce darker colors and higher positive values produce lighter colors. - Contrast Adjust the global contrast of the printed colors.
+Larger negative values reduce the contrast and higher positive values increase the contrast of the reproduced colors.
+At the midpoint (0), the original contrast is preserved. - Brightness in shadow area Increase the lightness in dark colored regions selectively while maintaining the lightness in brighter tones.
+There are four levels of Brightness in shadow area adjustment: Normal, Lighten shadows (low), Lighten shadows (medium), and Lighten shadows (high).
 These settings progressively increase the brightness in the darker tone regions.
-Use these adjustments to enhance the detail in the darker tones. - Saturation reference: Set the reference RGB profile for using Fiery Intensify media profiles.
-Select either AdobeRGB or sRGB.
+Use these adjustments to enhance the detail in the darker tones. - Reference for Fiery Intensify rendering Defines how the colors in your image are processed based on the reference RGB profile.
+Select either sRGB(PC) or Adobe RGB (1998).
 This control defines the way the colors in your image are processed, and produces vivid and highly colored prints.
-It makes best use of your printer's gamut. - 3 Click OK or select another tab.
+It makes best use of the gamut of your printer. - 4 Click Apply to save your selections, click Reset to reset to the default settings, or one of the other tabs.